jayalbo/Agora-Conversational-AI-Coding-Assistant-DEMO/ENV_SETUP.md

 # NEXT_PUBLIC_AGORA_TOKEN=your_rtc_token
 ```

-**🔴 DO NOT leave any values empty!** Every variable above (except the commented optional one) must have a valid value.
+**🔴 DO NOT leave any values empty!** Every variable above (except the commented optional ones) must have a valid value.

 ## Required Variables